-No challenge can be requested in the event of a fall, being understood that the fall must be confirmed by the mat chairman further to the decision of either the referee or the judge.
+No challenge can be requested for penalties given as a result of passive wrestling or in the event of a fall, being understood that the fall must be confirmed by the mat chairman further to the decision of either the referee or the judge.
+If there are less than 30 seconds remaining in a Freestyle bout and the refereeing body agrees unanimously that one of the wrestlers is passive, they may issue 1 point for fleeing-the-hold.
+Should this point determine the winner of the match, the other wrestler may request a challenge.

-No challenge can be requested after the end of the regular time of a period, except if the points are added to the scoreboard after the referee's whistle.
+No challenge can be requested after the end of the regular time of a period, except if-when the points are added to the scoreboard after the referee's whistle.
 The coach has 5 seconds from the time the questioned score is posted on the official scoreboard to request a challenge.